angular/angular/aio/content/guide/universal.md

 [preboot](https://github.com/angular/preboot), which allow you to replay these events once the client-side scripts load.

-The transition from the server-rendered app to the client app happens quickly on a development machine, but you should always test your apps in real-world scenarios.
+The transition from the server-rendered app to the client app happens quickly on a development machine, but you should always test your applications in real-world scenarios.

 You can simulate a slower network to see the transition more clearly as follows: